Dinorush/TitanDebug/README.md

 Adds a number of titan bug and exploit fixes via ConVars for server owners to use.

-Bug fixes do not include those that are already considered normal game behavior (e.g. Siphon slowing more than it should, Enhanced Payload spawning clusters slower and lasting shorter than it should).
+Bug fixes do not include those that are already considered intended game behavior (e.g. Siphon slowing more than it should, Enhanced Payload spawning clusters slower and lasting shorter than it should).

 ## Using the Mod